 4. The Ruling Tin Woodman and the Scarecrow Rebellion

 5. Where is the Wizard?

 6. The Compassionate Revolution

-Daniel S. Levine is Professor of Psychology at the University of Texas at Arlington and a Fellow and former President of the International Neural Network Society.
+Daniel S. Levine is Professor of Psychology at the University of Texas at Arlington, USA, and a Fellow and former President of the International Neural Network Society.